Activating Hidden Teleportation Power: Theory and Experiment: Discussion

-It is also worth noting that even though there has been~\cite{ExpHiddenNonlocality} a local-filtering experiment demonstrating {\em hidden nonlocality}~\cite{PopescuHN}, the experiment reported there in did not show hidden teleportation power as the initial state---as introduced in~\cite{Gisin}---is already useful for teleportation before any filtering.
-Indeed, the connection between Bell-nonlocality and usefulness for teleportation is intricate, see, e.g.,~\cite{HorodeckiTB,Cavalcanti:PRA:2013}.
-Thus, an open problem that stems from the present work is whether there exists quantum states that could exhibit hidden teleportation power but {\em not} hidden nonlocality.
-Both Werner states and the rank deficients that we discussed seem to be plausible candidates but a conclusive answer would require a thorough analysis would need to be carried out, e.g., using techniques from~\cite{Cavalcanti:PRL:2016,Hirsch:PRL:2016}.
-Finally, what if we allow local filtering on multiple copies of the same state?
-For Bell-nonlocality~\cite{Brunner:RMP:2014}, this is known~\cite{Peres:PRA:1996} to be useful but its effectiveness in terms of boosting teleportation power remains to be clarified.
-Notice that when joint local filtering is allowed, all entangled states are capable of boosting the teleportation power of some other entangled state~\cite{Masanes}.
+Meanwhile, although~\cite{ExpHiddenNonlocality} experimentally demonstrated {\em hidden nonlocality}~\cite{PopescuHN}, it did not show teleportation activation as the initial state (introduced in~\cite{Gisin}) is already useful for teleportation before filtering.
+Generally, a better understanding of the connection between hidden nonlocality and HTP (see also~\cite{HorodeckiTB,Cavalcanti:PRA:2013}) is surely welcome.
+And what if we allow local filtering on multiple copies of the same state?
+For Bell-nonlocality~\cite{Brunner:RMP:2014}, this is known~\cite{Peres:PRA:1996} to be useful but its effectiveness for the teleportation-power-activation problem remains to be clarified (see, however,~\cite{Masanes}).
+To conclude, the possibility of boosting teleportation power beyond the classical threshold is a manifestation of the {\em usefulness} of the {\em shared entanglement}, not only for the task of teleportation but presumably also for other tasks that rely on teleportation as a primitive.